Inyourdreams12/Marketing-Campaign-Running_PowerBI_Excel/README.md

 - The bar chart showing top YouTubers by subscribers, highlights a competitive yet close race for subscriber dominance.
 <br/>
 <br/>
-- The Table provide a detailed numerical breakdown of key metrics for each channel, allowing for precise analysis and comparison.<br/>
+- The Table provides a detailed numerical breakdown of key metrics for each channel, allowing for precise analysis and comparison.<br/>
 <br/>
 - The AVG views per Video metric (V/V) helps the client understand the average reach and popularity of each video.<br/>
 - The Subscribers per Video metric (S/V) shows how effectively each video attracts new subscribers.<br/>
 - Engagement Rate per Video (ERV) provides a holistic view of overall engagement by considering both views and subscribers per video.<br/>
 - Views per Subscriber (V/S):<br/>
   * Low V/S: subscribers are not watching as many videos, inactive subscribers or the content might not be as engaging to its subscribers <br/>
-  * High V/S: subscribers are highly engaged and are watching a lot of your content.
-This could indicate that the content is highly relevant to the audience, and they are actively consuming what you produce.
+  * High V/S: subscribers are highly engaged and are watching a lot of the content.
+This could indicate that the content is highly relevant to the audience, and they are actively consuming what has been produced.
 <br/>
 <pre>